Zoo Education programs are canceled through April 24th

 Plan on eating dinner before you arrive.
 We serve a bedtime snack and a hearty breakfast in the morning.
 Please contact us if you have special dietary needs or questions.

-We are now offering an evening only Pajama Jam for those of you who want to experience the zoo after dark, but still go home to sleep in your own bed.
+We offer an evening only Pajama Jam for those of you who want to experience the zoo after dark, but still go home to sleep in your own bed.
 The evening includes an animal encounter, a story time, and a bedtime snack.

 Our public sleepovers are open to everyone and are limited to 20 people.
 The themes are pre-set.
 Small groups of less than 20 can sign up as individuals to attend a public sleepover together.